New!

 3. Dyers' Woodruff

-St Johns Wort St John’s Wort is an erect perennial herb that can grow up to 1 m tall.
+1. St John’s Wort (Hypericum perforatum) St John’s Wort is an erect perennial herb that can grow up to 1 metre tall.
 The simple oval leaves are arranged opposite each other and have no stalks.
 They have oil glands which show as small translucent spots when held against the light, giving a ‘perforated’ appearance.

 This plant is easily grown and it spreads through a network of creeping rhizomes.